KYC3COM/documentation/KYC3 API Master Working Document v 2.0.md

 A brief guide to the API functions, their specifications and how to incorporate them into prospecting, risk management and compliance processes.

+If you would like to know more about KYC3 or to inquire about access to any of the services documented here, please visit the [KYC3 Website](https://kyc3.com).
+If you are interested in specialized services for crypto exchanges, initial coin offerings or security token offerings, please visit the [KYC3 ICO Service Site](https://ico.kyc3.com) or the [KYC3 STO Service Site](https://sto.kyc3.com).

 (c) 2018 KYC3 sarl

 Version 2.02